API Connector Documentation

 But very sorry to realise that "multiple request URLs with multiple request bodies" is not possible after signing up for Pro.
 Any idea when this will be possible?

-• API Connector doesn't currently have that ability, but thank you for the suggestion, I can see how that would be useful.
+API Connector doesn't currently have that ability, but thank you for the suggestion.
 I've added it to the list of features for future consideration.